2018 Tournament Rules

 During opening ceremonies and the parade of teams, you will want for your team to be led onto the field holding a team banner.
 We suggest a 3′ x 5′ banner size.

 Each team is required to carry its own general liability and accident medical insurance with minimum general liability of $2,000,000 and minimum accident medical of $100,000.
 These amounts are the standard threshold of insurance offered through organizations such as USSSA, NSA, etc so it’s likely you already have this coverage in place for your team.
-Each team will be required to submit a certificate of insurance to our softball operations staff no later than March 31, 2018.
+Each team will be required to submit a certificate of insurance to our softball operations staff as soon as possible.
 The certificate must have Athletx Sports Group LLC listed as additionally insured in the following format: